Private Equity Initiative

 • Gain insight into the impact venture capital makes on the economy and society as well as discuss ways that venture capital could improve in these areas

-• Practice the evaluation of potential investment opportunities and how to select attractive investments
+• Practice the evaluation of investment opportunities and selection of attractive investments

 • Understand the similarities and differences between venture capital and corporate venture capital